Chocoflan – The Impossible Cake! Mexican Pressure Cooker Recipes

 - In a medium mixing bowl make the flan by breaking up the eggs well with a fork and mix-in the milk, sweetened condensed milk, and vanilla.
 Set aside.

 - In another medium mixing bowl mix all of the dry ingredients for the cake.
 Add the sugar, flour, cocoa powder, baking soda, baking powder and salt and mix well with a clean fork and set aside.
-In a small bowl break up the egg with a fork and then mix in the yogurt, oil, and vanilla.
-Using a spatula scrape out all of the egg and yogurt from the small bowl and combine with the flour/cocoa mixture amalgamate everything – the mix will be quite dry and compact (not runny) like a thick paste.
+In a small bowl break up the egg with a fork and then mix in the yogurt and oil.
+Using a spatula scrape out all of the egg and yogurt from the small bowl and combine with the flour/cocoa mixture using a fork and mixing only until the ingredient are just combined - the mixture will be like a thick paste.

-- To construct the whole dessert, spatula out the chocolate cake mixture into the tube pan and flatten into a somewhat flat and even layer.
-Next, pour on the flan mixture.
+- To construct the whole dessert, spatula out the chocolate cake mixture into the caramel (or dulce de leche) coated tube pan and flatten into a somewhat flat and even layer.
+Next, pour on the flan mixture on top of that.
 Set the tube pan in the middle of the foil sling and lower into pressure cooker, uncovered.

 - Close and lock the lid.
 Turn the heat up to high and when the cooker reaches pressure, lower to the heat to the minimum needed to maintain pressure.
 Cook for 15-20 minutes at high pressure - it may take longer for silicone or ceramic containers to pressure cook.

 - Open with the Natural release method - move the pressure cooker to a cool burner and wait for the pressure to come down on it's own (about 10 minutes).For electric pressure cooker, disengage the “keep warm” mode or unplug the cooker and begin counting 10 minutes of natural open.
 Then, release the rest of the pressure using the valve.